-The festival is once again highlighted by annual crowd-favorite, Mark Kilby, of the Luray Zoo, who is scheduled to show-off a king cobra, timber rattlesnake, copperhead, alligator, gila monster and others during his special presentations that are tentatively scheduled for 10:30 a.m. and 12:30 p.m.
-The museum notes that any changes to this schedule will be listed on the museum’s website at www.vmnh.net.
+The festival is once again highlighted by annual crowd-favorite, Mark Kilby, of the Luray Zoo, who is scheduled to show-off some of the most iconic reptiles on earth, including a king cobra, monocled cobra, timber rattlesnake, gila monster, alligator, alligator snapping turtle, red-footed tortoise and others.
+His presentations are scheduled for to take place at 11 a.m. and 2 p.m.
+Visitors are encouraged to arrive well before the scheduled times to ensure a chance to view the shows.

-New to this year’s festival is Cold Blooded Encounters reptile zoo and science center, which will bring dozens of live animal displays never shown at previous years’ Reptile Day festivals.
+Cold Blooded Encounters reptile zoo and science center returns to the museum, bringing along dozens of live animal displays never shown at previous years’ Reptile Day festivals.

-“We’re excited to have Cold Blooded Encounters join us this year to bring their amazing displays and expertise to Reptile Day,” said Ryder.
-“They allow the festival to continue to offer the plethora of reptiles visitors want to see, while giving previous attendees something new to be excited about.”
+“We’re excited to have Cold Blooded Encounters join us again this year to bring their amazing displays and expertise to Reptile Day,” said Ryder.
+“They have a large variety of reptiles and amphibians to display, with a heavy emphasis on what's native to our region.”

 In addition to the offerings of the Luray Zoo and Cold Blooded Encounters, the museum will display its own herpetology collection, while providing a variety of reptile-themed games and crafts throughout the day, as well as festival staples, such as balloon animals, temporary tattoos and story time.
 Food and drinks will be available for purchase at the museum's PALEO Café throughout the event.

-Admission to the festival is $5/adult, $4/children 3-18, $3/senior citizens and college students, and free for children under 3 and museum members.
+Admission to the festival is $7 for adults ages 19-59, $5 for ages 3-18 and $4 for seniors 60+ and college students.
+Admission is free for children under 3 and museum members.
 Admission also grants visitors access to all of the museum’s exhibit galleries.